Current Editorial Board

 Timothy Hampton is Aldo Scaglione and Marie M. Burns Distinguished Professor of Comparative Literature and French and director of the Townsend Center for the Humanities at the University of California, Berkeley.
 A scholar of the Renaissance and early modern periods, he has published widely on literature in its many forms across several languages and national traditions.
 His books include Fictions of Embassy: Literature and Diplomacy in Early Modern Europe and Literature and Nation in the Sixteenth Century: Inventing Renaissance France.

-David Henkin teaches U.S. History at the University of California at Berkeley and is the author of City Reading: Written Words and Public Spaces in Antebellum New York (Columbia University Press, 1998), The Postal Age: The Emergence of Modern Communications in Nineteenth-Century America (University of Chicago Press, 2006), and (with Rebecca McLennan) Becoming America (McGraw-Hill, 2014).
+David Henkin teaches U.S. History at the University of California, Berkeley, and is the author of City Reading: Written Words and Public Spaces in Antebellum New York (Columbia University Press, 1998), The Postal Age: The Emergence of Modern Communications in Nineteenth-Century America (University of Chicago Press, 2006), and (with Rebecca McLennan) Becoming America (McGraw-Hill, 2014).

-Carla Hesse is Peder Sather Professor of European History at the University of California at Berkeley.
+Carla Hesse is Dean of Social Sciences and Peder Sather Professor of European History at the University of California, Berkeley.
 She writes about politics and culture since the French Revolution, and is author of Publishing and Cultural Politics in Revolutionary Paris (1991) and The Other Enlightenment: How French Women Became Modern (Princeton, 2001).
 She is currently completing a book on political justice in the French Revolution and writing about the cultural afterlives of Jean Jacques Rousseau.

 Thomas Laqueur works on European cultural history.
 A founding editor of Representations, he writes about the history of the body and of sexuality (Solitary Sex: A Cultural History of Masturbation, 2003) and about the history of death (a new book, The Dead Among the Living, is almost finished).